There are few struggles in parenting that have plagued me more than the topic of smartphone use.

 I’d also make empathy training and digital health part of the school curriculum.
 We need to teach our kids about more than online predators or cyberbullying.
 We need to teach them about the potential health risks-both physical and mental.

-Until that happens, having made ALL the mistakes, here’s what I recommend to parents with young kids.
+Until that happens, having made ALL the mistakes, here’s what I recommend to parents with kids younger than my own.

 1. Don’t give in to your child’s pleading.

 If your children are too young to self-regulate, they’re too young for smartphones.
 Approach smartphone use the same way you would if they had a peanut allergy.
 Teach them about the health issues from an early age and stand firm.
 Get them a flip top phone if you need to reach them during the day.

 2. Get your kids involved in competitive sports or music